Why to Take a Workout Break This Christmas

 Taking a step back to enjoy things isn't the only battle here either.
 Another huge thing you need to think about is what’s going on right now.

-Christmas even without exercise for most of us is one of the most stressful times of the year, and that's for a load of different reasons.
+Christmas is stressful enough for loads of different reasons, so taking a Christmas break can really help ease that.
 You might have spent a little bit too much cash, and if that's a stress point, it's a big one.
 Maybe you're struggling to find the time to see people or get organised.
 You might just not be a fan of this time of year, and that's fine too!
 Exercise shouldn't be something that's adding to all of that though, and it really can do.

 If there's one thing that you need to take away from all of this, make sure that it's this.
 There's more to life than exercise, and that includes Christmas.
 That's right, we said it, and we mean it.
 Exercise is one of the best things that you could ever do for your body and your mind, but it's not always practical, and it's not the be-all and end-all.
 Find a way to exercise that fits into your life, and make sure it's not something you love to resent.
 It's hard, and we all struggle at some point, but it's worth it in the end.
 Find a balance that works for you, and enjoy that Christmas break.

 Before beginning any exercise or nutrition program, consult your physician, doctor or other professional.
 This is especially important for individuals over the age of 35 or persons with pre-existing health problems.
 Exercise.co.uk assumes no responsibility for personal injury or property damage sustained using our advice.

 If you experience dizziness, nausea, chest pain, or any other abnormal symptoms, stop the workout at once and consult a physician or doctor immediately.